Christmas Garden Berlin 2021: A light Show at the Botanical Gardens

 Each year the Botanical Gardens in Berlin is the setting for the Christmas Garden Berlin.
-From mid November to the first week in January, over 1.5 million light points on 30 installations are set up on a path through 43 hectares of these historic gardens.
-Last week as the sun set Thomas visited the gardens to see for himself, these are his impressions and photographs.
+From mid November to the first week in January, over 1.5 million light points on 30 installations are set up on a path through 43 hectares of the historic gardens.
+Here I share my impressions and photographs from my visit one Saturday evening in November 2019.
+As it is a very popular Christmas attraction, for Berliners and visitors alike, consider the tips to make the most of your festive evening.

 At the greenhouses looking over the main refreshment area onto the Italian Garden and beyond.